wso2-attic/ballerina-integrator/docs/learn/integration-tutorials/sending-a-simple-message-to-a-datasource/README.md

 Create the above directories in your local machine and create the empty .bal files as mentioned.

-Then open the terminal and navigate to _sending-a-simple-message-to-a-datasource/guide_ directory.
+Then open the terminal and navigate to `sending-a-simple-message-to-a-datasource/guide` directory.
 Run the following command to initialize a Ballerina project.

 ```
-$ ballerina init
+$ ballerina new MyNewProject
 ```

-#### Creating the Client to access the Backend Database
+#### Creating the Client to Access the Backend Database

-First we have to define the MySql client in the *data_service.bal* file.
+First we have to define the MySQL client in the `data_service.bal` file.

 The properties of the database connection should be added to a configuration file, and accessed from the file at runtime.
-In Ballerina, name of this config file has to be **ballerina.conf**.
+In Ballerina, name of this config file has to be `ballerina.conf`.

-Navigate to *sending-a-simple-message-to-a-datasource/guide* directory, create the config file *ballerina.conf* and add the following database connection properties in the file.
+Navigate to `sending-a-simple-message-to-a-datasource/guide` directory, create the config file `ballerina.conf`, and add the following database connection properties to the file.

 ```
 MYSQL_DB_HOST = "localhost"